Mathematics

 Grade Mode: Standard Letter

-Prerequisite(s): MATH 150 or MATH 151 or direct placement based on multiple measures.
+Prerequisite(s): Intermediate algebra or plane trigonometry or higher or direct placement based on multiple measures.

 Preparation for calculus; polynomial, rational, exponential, logarithmic, and trigonometric functions; analytic geometry; systems of equations; sequences and series; mathematical induction.